CoolDude2349/schoolworkforall/README.md

 For any script src code, if you don't want to load 1.9, you can load 1.8 by using https://cdn.jsdelivr.net/gh/CoolDude2349/schoolsawsome@main/academy-loader-open1.8.js (Just add 1.8 after open)

+If jsdelivr is blocked (which is unlikely), use https://unpkg.com/Schoolsawesome2@1.0.0/academy-loader-open.js

 Links for the most op pages (for offline mode):

 https://cooldude2349.github.io/schoolworkforall/